Hamiltonian quantization of solitons in the $\phi^4_{1+1}$ quantum field theory: The Heisenberg Commutation Relations (CCR)

-(ii) As for Theorem \ref{sadj}, the assertion in (ii) follows from classic self-adjointness results, but applied now to the Hamiltonian \(H^{vac}_0+\tilde H^{sol}_{I,g}\), see \eqref{delH}.
-The semi-boundedness condition on the perturbing polynomial now takes the requirement that \(-6m^2\ssmx\varphi^2+2mgb(x)\tmx\varphi^3 +\frac{1}{2}g^2b(x)\varphi^4\) be bounded below.
-This will be met if \(b(x)\geq\delta\ssmx\) holds everywhere, for some positive number \(\delta\).
-Under this condition there is a lower bound \eqref{klb} for the regularized interaction which is sufficient to ensure that \(\exp[-t\tilde H^{sol}_{I,g}]\) is integrable (in the Schr\"odinger representation) and hence that the closure of the operator sum defines a self-adjoint operator, see \cite{MR0493420}*{Theorem X.59}, and it is bounded below by Theorem X.58 in the same reference, while its domain can be determined from \cite{MR0247845}, as in Theorem \ref{sadj}.
+Under this condition there is a lower bound \eqref{klb} for the regularized interaction which is sufficient to ensure that \(\Exp[-t\doublecolon \tilde H^{sol}_{I,g,{\beefb}}\doublecolon]\) is integrable (in the Schr\"odinger representation) and hence that the closure of the operator sum defines a self-adjoint operator, see \cite{MR0493420}*{Theorem X.59}, and it is bounded below by Theorem X.58 in the same reference, while the domain of self-adjointness can be determined from \cite{MR0247845}, as in Theorem \ref{sadj}.